Cogmasters/concord/docs/CONTRIBUTING.md

 3. submit a commit to the branch
 4. create a pull request

-Assume your changes are in the orca folder, you can run the following commands:
+Assume your changes are in the concord folder, you can run the following commands:
 ```
 ./test/test-git2 -m "you commit comments"  files
 ```